merthsoft/fishce/readme.txt

 Watch the fish swim.
 Sometimes they get spooked and switch direction and swim faster.

-Two quit, press MODE, DEL, CLEAR, or ENTER.
+To quit, press MODE, DEL, CLEAR, or ENTER.

 Press plus and minus to change the background color (by +/-1).
 Multiply and divide also change it more drastically (by +/-10).